 It often seems as if legal language has been created solely with the intention of confusing ordinary people.
-That’s not the case but the team at the AAH will be able to talk you through all these terms and explain your case in accessible and understandable language.
+That’s not the case but our team will be able to talk you through all these terms and explain your case in accessible and understandable language.

 Personal injury claims causation liability

 When you look at this phrase, it is easy to think it is just legalese that has been put together to bamboozle you and put you off making a claim.
 But if you break it down, personal injury claims causation liability is actually pretty straightforward.